All Products

 2. In the left-side navigation pane, choose Protection Configuration > Protected Objects.

-3. On the Protected Object Groups tab, click Create Object Group.
+3. On the Protected Object Group tab, click Create Object Group.

-4. In the Create Protected Object Group dialog box, enter a Protected Object Group Name, select Associated Protected Objects, add Remarks, and then click OK.
+4. In the Create Protected Object Group dialog box, enter a Protected Object Group Name, select the Associated Protected Objects, add Remarks, and click OK.

 Note

-• The Objects To Be Selected list in the Associate Protected Objects section contains only protected objects that are not added to any protected object group and to which only the default mitigation capability or no template is applied.
+• The Available Objects list in the Associate Protected Objects section displays only protected objects that do not belong to any group and have either the default mitigation capability or no mitigation capability applied.

-• If a protected object already exists in a protected object group, you must remove the protected object from the protected object group before you add the protected object to another protected object group.
+• If a protected object already belongs to another protected object group, you must first remove the protected object from its original group before you can add it to the current group.
 For more information, see Edit a protected object group.

-After you add a protected object group, you can manage the protected object group on the Protected Object Groups tab.
+After the protected object group is created, you can manage it on the Protected Object Groups tab.
 For more information, see Manage protected object groups.

 Manage protected objects